Intersection cohomology of the Uhlenbeck compactification of the Calogero-Moser space

 Due to the smallness of $\gamma_\tau$, $H^\bullet(\gamma_\tau^{-1}(\{\CO\}\times k_iP_i),\BC)=\IC(\UMt^i)_{(\CO,k_iP_i)}$, and the latter stalk is known from~\refp{one stalk}.
 This completes the proof of~\reft{main}.

 \sec{app}{Appendix}

-In this Appendix we collect the proofs of some results from section~\refs{ch5}.
+In this Appendix we collect the proofs of some results from ~\refs{ch5}.
 Throughout, we assume that $\tau\neq 0$. \ssec{artin-proofs}{Moduli spaces of Artin sheaves}

-Denote by $\PP^1_3$ the third infinitesimal neighborhood of the line at infinity $\PP(H)$ in $\BPt$, i.e.\ the projective spectrum of a commutative graded algebra $\C[x,y,z]/z^3$.
+Let $\PP^1_3$ be the third infinitesimal neighborhood of the line at infinity $\PP(H)$ in $\BPt$, i.e., the projective spectrum of a commutative graded algebra $\C[x,y,z]/z^3$.

 \lem{artin-moduli} The moduli space $\aMt(1,2,1)$ is a fine moduli space.
-It is isomorphic to the third infinitesimal neighborhood of a line on a plane: $\aMt(1,2,1) \cong \PP^1_3$. \elem \prf The data of a $(1,2,1)$-dimensional representation of $\bpt$ amounts to two maps
+It is isomorphic to the third infinitesimal neighborhood of a line on a plane: $\aMt(1,2,1) \cong \PP^1_3$. \elem \prf The data of a $(1,2,1)$-dimensional representation of $\bpt$ amounts to giving a pair of maps